Samuel-3000/event-app/README.md

 He has another awesome game on the way, "Haunted Chocolatier": https://www.hauntedchocolatier.net/ !

-All the characters, images, content etc. in this ionic app is copyright Eric "ConcernedApe" Barone the creator of this amazing game.
+All the characters, images, content etc. in this ionic app are copyright and property of Eric "ConcernedApe" Barone, the creator of this amazing game.

 Thanks and I hope you enjoy,